avaneev/prvhash/README.md

 2-, 4-, 8-, 16-, 32-, 64-bit variable sizes were tested, with similar
 statistical results).

+(It is practically possible to mix in independent message entropy into the `Seed` variable as well: this works for PRNG period extension; for hashing this works only in parallel structures).

 Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
 When the external entropy (message) is introduced, the function "shifts" into an